|A Thousand Eyes And One||Help Search Members Calendar TAG BOX!|

 |Welcome Guest ( Log In | Register )||Resend Validation Email|

 It is currently WINTER in WESTEROS during the year 303 AC.
 The new moon cycle marks a full twenty years since the Mad King was murdered, and his son King Rhaegar ascended the Iron Throne in his place.
-Though the year is fresh, war in the Narrow Sea has been declared on the Stepstones, and the Long Night continues to beckon from the Northern fringes of the Seven Kingdoms.
+Though the year is fresh, war in the Narrow Sea has left the Free Cities of Volantis and Tyrosh in ashes, and the Long Night continues to beckon from the Northern fringes of the Seven Kingdoms.
 With the Queen Lyanna presumed dead, the citizens of the realms look only to each other for survival.

 Posted: Dec 17 2015, 05:38 AM